acgetchell/CDT-plusplus/.github/CONTRIBUTING.md

 8. Commit your changes with a clear, [well-written commit message].

-9. Check your whitespace with `git diff --check HEAD^`.
+9. Run `just fix` to apply safe formatting to changed C++ lines using the project's [.clang-format].

-10. Run `clang-format` using the project's [.clang-format].
+10. Run `just check` for the fast, non-mutating local validation gate.

-11. Run `clang-tidy` using the project's [clang-tidy.sh].
+11. Run `just ci` before pushing; it adds the supported build and smoke-test contract.
+Run `clang-tidy` using the project's [clang-tidy.sh] when changing C++ behavior.

 12. Open a pull request against the `main` branch of the repository.
 [GitHub Actions] runs the repository's platform and analysis workflows.
-Run `./scripts/build.sh` before opening the pull request; the final verified compiler and platform support matrix is part of the v1.0.0 release work.
+The Just recipes delegate to the existing CMake presets, CTest presets, vcpkg bootstrap, and build scripts rather than replacing them.
+Use `./scripts/build.sh`, `scripts\build.bat`, or `scripts\fast-build.bat` directly when troubleshooting those layers.

 13. All required GitHub Actions checks must pass.
 In particular, look at results from [Cppcheck], [Valgrind], [ASAN], [LSAN], [MSAN], and [TSAN], because simulations may